Room 1805

 “Sorry, boss.
 The tacos—”

-“I was hungry,” Paulie said, pleading.
+“I was hungry,” Paulie said.

 “You’re always fucking hungry.”
 Sal turned his attention back at Joe.
 “The boss said you’d be here.
 You look just like he described you.”